ericsecution/mern-crud-blog/README.md

 ## Paying it Forward

 - my goal is to empower us (you and me)--if you're a builder(, creator, developer, etc)--to both:
   - have a starting point that lends itself easily to creative expression
   - and in the hope that it will inspire you to build something that also helps people build something (a ripple-effect approach to learning)
   - and then to do it all in a seamless and intuitive fashion

   Easy enough?

 - this App should be practical enough too, ya?
   - again: it's a Blog
   - That doesn't mean that it can't solve real-world problems
   - by using the MERN stack, it should be user-friendly and give you additional flexibility for a variety of use-cases

+&nbsp;

 Since I began developing (more seriously) last year (incl attending and graduating from a Full-Stack Developer Bootcamp), I've been on a non-stop learning endeavor.